lancerkind/webapp-devops-aws/Readme.md

 - AWS credentials in your environment (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION)

 Steps:
-1. zip files in webapp directory and put in parent directory (don't put web app files into a subdirectory or elastic beanstalk won't start the app):
+1. Manually create webapp.zip and service.zip in the repo root from directories webapp and service.
+(The zipped files must be in the root of the zip.
+If they are zipped into a subdirectory, elastic beanstalk won't start the app because it can't find package.json.):
-    2. (get rid of old webapp.zip if there is one) rm webapp.zip
+    2. (get rid of old zip packages if there are any) rm webapp.zip service.zip
     3. cd webapp /
     3. zip -r ../webapp.zip *
+    4. cd ../service /
+    5. zip -r ../service.zip *
 2. cd to terraform directory
 3. terraform init/plan/apply
+   4. the plan will ask you for a sha (make up a random string) for the application version.
+(In a git environment, it will use the git commit sha.)
 4. go to the url displayed in the terraform output to see app working
 5. terraform destroy